|Average mass: ||70 kg

 Laers are omnivores.
 They have a diet rich in starchy root nodules, which are usually mashed and boiled, and their planet's equivalent of fruit, nuts, and algae.
 They eat small animals whole and, often, alive.

 In the Verge, where their planet's biota has not been transplanted as frequently as that of Earth, they happily replace their usual fare with grains, tubers, fruit, nuts, and vegetables from Earth, as well as mice, rats, chickens, crickets, mealworms, roaches, fish, shrimp, and crabs.
+They have an unusual fondness for Macadamia nuts.

 Fire does not burn on the Laer's homeworld.
 Consequently, their food is traditionally cooked using concentrated solar power rather than flame.